-It is common for organizations to breathe a sigh of relief upon receiving the initial certification, but at times they may go too far into “relaxation mode.”
+It is common for organizations to breathe a sigh of relief upon receiving the initial certification, but at times they may go too far into “relaxation mode” and could still fall victim to common ISO 27001 pitfalls.
 ISO 27001 defines the ongoing processes that should be in place throughout the year, not just during the audit.
 The management controls, including periodic meetings, documented approvals for decision, meeting minutes of oversite committees, etc., must be maintained to evidence that the ISMS continues to function.
 This is also true of controls defined in the statement of applicability.

 Companies should ensure the ISMS is a living process that is built into the culture of the organization so that it continues to function as designed after certification is received.

 ISO 27001 requires that any changes in the environment be considered through the risk assessment process and any new or modified controls flow in to the statement of applicability.
 It also requires that A-LIGN be notified and a new certificate issued if there are changes to the scope or statement of applicability.
 When changes are considered in the environment that may impact the scope of certification, it is important to review and update the ISMS documentation to ensure it correctly reflects the environment post-change.